Elvis Music 2016 Elvis #1 Hit Songs Elvis Music Awards

 129 songs on the Billboard – 200 charts albums

-Elvis Presley’s popularity spread over numerous music genres.
-Elvis was inducted into four music hall of fame: The Rock n Roll Hall of Fame 1986 The Country Music Hall of Fame 1998 Gospel Music Hall of Fame 2001 Rockabilly Hall of Fame 2007
+Elvis was inducted into 4 music hall of fame: The Rock n Roll Hall of Fame 1986 – The Country Music Hall of Fame 1998 – Gospel Music Hall of Fame 2001 – Rockabilly Hall of Fame 2007

-Elvis Presley is back on top of the UK album charts with a collection of songs backed by Britain’s Royal Philharmonic Orchestra.
-If I Can Dream gave Elvis his 12th chart-topper in Britain, meaning Elvis now has more UK number one albums than any other male solo artist.
-It puts him level with Madonna in second place for the most UK number one albums overall, The Beatles having notched up 15….
+Elvis is on top of the UK charts with a collection of songs backed by Britain’s Royal Philharmonic Orchestra.
+If I Can Dream gave Elvis his 12th chart-topper in Britain, meaning Elvis now has more UK #1 albums than any other solo artist.
+It puts him level with Madonna in 2nd place for the most UK number one albums overall, The Beatles having notched up 15 #1 albums.

 Elvis sang a fast version of That’s All Right (Mama) by Arthur Crudup which Philips recorded on an acetate record and sent to a local radio station disc jockey, who agreed to play it.
 Whyte said it was the first time Presley had hit the airwaves and the station was inundated with phone calls and reportedly had to play it over 14 times during the course of the show.